tyler-polito-ef/GitHub-Load-More-Auto-Clicker/README.md

 # What it does

 With the coming of vercel came the coming of _far too many_ comments on every PR.
 This extension simply checkes every second at urls that match `"https://github.com/*/pull/*"` and clicks on all "Load more..." buttons if they exist.
-I haven't noticed any performace issue since having Chat GPT whip it up on PR's.
+I haven't noticed any performace issues on PR's since having Chat GPT whip it up.

 ## Install
 1. Clone repo